fernandes-cheryl/Automated-Webscraping-Using-Selenium/README.md

 # Automated-Webscraping-Using-Selenium
-Automate webscraping for top 10 trending videos on Youtube using Selenium and set up a recurring job using AWS Lambda.
+Automate webscraping for top 10 trending videos on Youtube using Selenium and set up a recurring job to send data via email using python on AWS Lambda.

 ## Objective:
   1. Scrape top 10 trending videos on YouTube using Selenium.